mysterious-coding/base_entranced/README.md

 * No more weird camera and seeker glitch from walker.
 * Bugfix for renaming causing saber style change.
 * Bugfix for camera getting stuck when incinerated by sniper shot.
-* Bugfix for dying while RDFAing.
+* Bugfix for dying while RDFAing and getting camera stuck.
 * Bugfix for disconnecting in ATST and going invisible.
 * No more SK when already dead.
 * No more weird spec glitch with possessing someone else's body.